 For now, NAMD's implementation of the MSM does not calculate the long-range electrostatic contribution to the virial, so use with a barostat for constant pressure simulation is inappropriate.
+(Note that the experiments in Ref.
+[32] involving constant pressure simulation with MSM made use of a custom version that is incompatible with some other NAMD features, so is not yet available.)
 The performance of PME is generally still better for smaller systems with smaller processor counts.
 MSM is the only efficient method in NAMD for calculating full electrostatics for simulations with semi-periodic or non-periodic boundaries.